ChristianSi/lytspel/samples/alice.md

-'The trial cannot proceed,' said the King in a very grave voice, 'until all the jurymen are back in their proper places -- *all,*' he repeated with great emphasis, looking hard at Alice as he said do.
+'The trial cannot proceed,' said the King in a very grave voice, 'until all the jurymen are back in their proper places -- *all,*' he repeated with great emphasis, looking hard at Alice as he said so.

-Alice looked at the jury-box, and saw that, in her haste, she had put the Lizard in head downwards, and the poor little thing was waving its tail about in a melancholy way, being *quite* unable to move.
-She soon got it out again, and put it right; 'not that it signifies much,' she said to herself; 'I should think it would be quite as much use in the trial one way up as the other.'
+Alice looked at the jury-box, and saw that, in her haste, she had put the Lizard in head downwards, and the poor little thing was waving its tail about in a melancholy way, being quite unable to move.
+She soon got it out again, and put it right; 'not that it signifies much,' she said to herself; 'I should think it would be *quite* as much use in the trial one way up as the other.'

 As soon as the jury had a little recovered from the shock of being upset,